MiDataInt/mdi-desktop-app/docs/usage.md

 configuration and terminal panels during MDI use.
 The server is always there and reporting its log stream, even when you hide it!

-The launcher interface is a minimal web browser.
+The desktop interface is a minimal web browser.
 You will start with one Docs and one Apps tab.
 If desired, you can open additional Apps tabs running from the same server.
 Documentation links in the framework and apps will load into the Docs tab.